red-collar-official/flutter_kore/packages/umvvm/doc/disabling_components.md

 final app = App();
 ```

-### Disabling http component
+### Disabling HTTP Component

-If you don't want to use http functions of this package you can use any other and just don't define <b>apis</b> in global app instance:
+If you don't want to use the HTTP functions of this package, you can use any other and just don't define `apis` in the global app instance:

 ```dart
 @mainApp